Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/react-basics-passsing-data-between-components.md

 tags:
   - react
 ---

-Passing data between components in React is a very powerful concept.
+Passing data between components in React is a compelling concept.

 In this article, we'll look at the following two things:

 - Sending data from a parent to a child
-- Sending data from a child to parent
+- Sending data from a child to a parent

-For this concept, we'll need to use the `useState` hook.
-You haven't seen that hook until now.
-I will write about it in detail another time.
+We'll need to use the [`useState` hook](https://daily-dev-tips.pages.dev/posts/react-basics-explaining-the-usestate-hook/) for this concept.

-Our result of today will look like this:
+Our result for today will look like this:

 <!-- ![React basics: Passing data between components](https://cdn.hashnode.com/res/hashnode/image/upload/v1633416020523/rI8ACJ_Nh.gif) -->
 <video autoplay loop muted playsinline>